wxwern/clarity/README.md

 # Clarity

-A simple [Übersicht](https://github.com/felixhageloh/uebersicht) widget status bar with [yabai](https://github.com/koekeishiya/yabai) support.
+A simple [Übersicht](https://github.com/felixhageloh/uebersicht) widget status bar via [yabai](https://github.com/koekeishiya/yabai) support.
-This status bar is designed to clearly show important details within a minimal amount of space, putting focus onto the task you're doing.
+This status bar is designed to clearly show important details for virtual desktop management within a minimal amount of space, putting focus onto the task you're doing.
 Plus, it's updated to complement modern macOS design.

 This uses [nibar](https://github.com/kkga/nibar) as a base and with some inspiration by [simplebar](https://github.com/Jean-Tinland/simple-bar)'s design and feature set.